 - Orientation: On your first day an orientation will be provided at 9:30 am.

 - Laguna Honda Hospital: Enter through the fifth floor lobby (open 6:00 am to midnight) or through the Pavilion (24- hour access).
 Upon entering the building you will be asked health screening questions, have your temperature screened, and provided a mask.

-- Working Environment: Please note that If you are clinical personnel you may working on the floor with recovering patients.
+- Working Environment: Please note that if you are clinical personnel you may be working on the floor with recovering patients.

-- Hotel Site Monitors: DSWs assigned as site monitors you will be notified of your shift and location after you are scheduled for a DSW orientation at Moscone South by a Human Services Agency representative.
+- Hotel Site Monitors: DSWs assigned as site monitors will be notified of their shift and location after a Human Services Agency representative schedules them for a DSW orientation at Moscone South.
 Please inform your home department supervisor once you are scheduled to a location and time.

 Before your deployment read the below documents and policies.
 Communicate any concerns with your home department supervisor.

 - If deploying to a Department of Public Health (DPH) location (Hospital/clinic/ or DPH Department Operations Center) watch this Just in Time Training video (View in Internet Explorer).

 - If deploying to any other location other than Department of Public Health or Moscone South to receive an in person Orientation, please watch this online orientation: COVID -19 Disaster Service Worker Orientation Video